liferay-search/liferay-docs/en/user/articles/110-collaboration/06-assets/03-auto-tagging-images.markdown

 [**TensorFlow:**](#configuring-tensorflow-image-auto-tagging)
 An open-source library that provides machine learning capabilities.
-TensorFlow image auto-tagging in @product@ is based on [TensorFlow's `LabelImage` sample for Java](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/java/src/main/java/org/tensorflow/examples/LabelImage.java), and uses the Inception5h model.
+TensorFlow image auto-tagging in @sharepoint@ is based on [TensorFlow's `LabelImage` sample for Java](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/java/src/main/java/org/tensorflow/examples/LabelImage.java), and uses the Inception5h model.
 Use this with caution, since its accuracy is limited.